 Recovery

 As the fall months roll in, our bodies recognize it.
-The days get shorter, the weather gets cooler, and the whole world seems to take on a “back to work” feel.
-Maybe this has to do with back to school schedules, but even for those...
+The days get shorter, the weather gets cooler, seasonal depression kicks in and the whole world seems to take on a “back to work” feel.
+Maybe this has to do with back to school schedules,...

 Recovery

-So, you are ready to leave treatment and head out into the world.
+So, you are ready to leave an addiction recovery center and head out into the world.
 Now what?
 Welcome the first installment of our three-part series on Life After Treatment.
-Here, we offer tools, tips, and tricks for thriving out in the world, beyond the safe confines of...
+Here, we offer tools, tips, and tricks for thriving out in the world, beyond the...

 Recovery

-5 Ways To Have Fun in the Sun Without Drinking
+5 Ways To Have Sober Fun in the Sun

 Now that summer’s finally here, what are you going to do with yourself?
 Luckily, there are plenty of ways to enjoy the best of what summer has to offer while staying clean and sober.
 Here is some inspiration… Get out there Studies have shown that...